On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-\begin{definition} For finite partial affine planes $A\subseteq B$, we define the following. \begin{enumerate}[(1)] \item An element $a\in A$ is hyperfree in $B$ if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most two lines from $B$; \item $a$ is a line incident with at most one point from $B$; \item $a$ is a line incident with exactly two points from $B$ and not parallel to any other line in $B$. \end{enumerate} \item We say that $B$ is \emph{open over $A$} and write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$.
-We say that $B$ is \emph{open} if $\emptyset \oleq B$, i.e., if every non-empty $C\subseteq B$ contains some element hyperfree in $C$. \item We say that $B$ is \emph{closed over $A$} if $A\noleq B$, i.e., if there is a non-empty $C\subseteq B\setminus A$ which does not contain any element hyperfree in $AC$.
-We say that $B$ is \emph{closed} if $\emptyset\noleq B$, i.e., if there is a non-empty configuration $C\subseteq B$ which does not contain any element hyperfree in $C$. \end{enumerate} We let $\mathcal{K}$ be the set of open partial finite affine planes and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
+\begin{definition} For finite partial affine planes $A\subseteq B$, we say that an element $a\in A$ is \emph{hyperfree} in $B$ if it satisfies one of the following conditions: \begin{enumerate}[(i)] \item $a$ is a point incident with at most two lines from $B$; \item $a$ is a line incident with at most one point from $B$; \item $a$ is a line incident with exactly two points from $B$ and not parallel to any other line in $B$. \end{enumerate} We then write $A \oleq B$ if every non-empty $C \subseteq B \setminus A$ contains an element which is hyperfree in $AC$.
+We then adopt the notions of \emph{open}, \emph{closed}, \emph{confined}, etc. specialising Definition~\ref{def_extensions}.
+We let $\mathcal{K}$ be the set of open partial finite affine planes and we let $T_\forall$ be the universal theory of $\mathcal{K}$.
 The previous definitions extend to infinite models of $T_\forall$ as in \ref{infinite_strong extensions}.
-The notion of hyperfree element in partial affine planes is from \cite[p.
-752]{funk2}. \end{definition}
+The notion of hyperfree element in partial affine planes is from \cite[p.~752]{funk2}. \end{definition}

-\begin{remark} As the examples from the previous sections only involved a relation of incidence, it was always clear that the property of being hyperfree was preserved by taking subsets.
-We point out that this holds also in the setting of affine planes.
-Suppose that $c$ is hyperfree in $Xc$ and $Y\subseteq X$.
-If $c$ is of type \ref{affine:def.hyperfree}(2)(i) or of type \ref{affine:def.hyperfree}(2)(ii), then this is clear (as we have the ``at most'').
-So suppose that $c$ is of type \ref{affine:def.hyperfree}(2)(iii).
-If $Y$ contains the two lines which witness that $c$ is of type \ref{affine:def.hyperfree}(2)(iii), then $c$ is of type \ref{affine:def.hyperfree}(2)(iii) also in $Yc$.
-If $Y$ does not contain at least one of the two lines, then it is of type \ref{affine:def.hyperfree}(2)(ii) in~$Yc$. \end{remark}

-As in the previous cases, we start by recalling what are algebraic strong extensions in the setting of affine planes, and by proving the crucial Lemma \ref{Affine:algebraic_lemma}.
+As in the previous cases, we start by recalling what algebraic strong extensions are in the setting of affine planes, and by proving the crucial Lemma \ref{Affine:algebraic_lemma}.
 We provide details of its proof as this is the first case where parallelism relations play a role.
-Moreover, we also notice that this establishes Assumption \ref{assumptions_forking}(\hyperref[general_algebraic_lemma]{C5}).
+This also establishes part \ref{condition:amalgam}(2) of the algebraic amalgamation property.